ronlanla/cover-client-js/docs/programmatic-interface.md

 ### Result pagination

-Calling `Analysis.getResults` will save the returned pagination cursor on the `Analysis` instance and a subsequent call to `Analysis.getResults` will, by default, pass that cursor to the Diffblue Cover api and only return new results generated since that cursor.
+Calling `Analysis.getResults` will save the returned pagination cursor on the `Analysis` instance and a subsequent call to `Analysis.getResults` will, by default, pass that cursor to the Diffblue Cover API and only return new results generated since that cursor.
 To disable the automatic pagination behavior and fetch the full set of results generated (so far), set the first parameter of `Analysis.getResults` to `false`.